tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 Explain to students that while many datasets contain categorical features such as gender labels or risk categories, machine learning algorithms only work with numerical data.

-Explain to students that in order to use text or categorical data in machine learning algorithms, these kinds of data values should be converted to numerical representations.
+Tell students that in order to use text or categorical data in machine learning algorithms, these kinds of data values should be converted to numerical representations.

 Additionally, many machine learning algorithms and models are sensitive to input features with wide ranges of numbers.
 A best practice for preparing the numerical input data is to normalize all of the data to the same scale; this prevents any single feature from dominating the others.

-Tell students that we will use `Pandas` and the `preprocessing` library of `sklearn` to encode text and categorical data as numbers, and to normalize all numerical inputs to the same scale.
+Tell students that we will use Pandas and the preprocessing library of `sklearn` to encode text and categorical data as numbers, and to normalize all numerical inputs to the same scale.
 These preprocessing steps are critical for many machine learning algorithms.

 Open the Jupyter notebook and highlight the following: